 Stripe offers a wide range of user-friendly and convenient features.
 Some of them are:

-• Multiple Customer Interfaces: With Stripe, you can create a custom interface for the checkout experience across browsers and devices.
-You can also get payment links to sell a product/service, start a subscription, or accept a donation.
+- Multiple Customer Interfaces: With Stripe, you can create a custom interface for the checkout experience across browsers and devices.

-• Payment Options: Stripe offers many payment options through a unified integration.
-It accepts all major debit and credit cards like VISA, Mastercard, Maestro, etc. You can discover and select the suitable payment method for your business and reach a broader customer base.
+- Payment Options: Stripe offers many payment options through a unified integration.
+It accepts all major debit and credit cards, such as Visa, Mastercard, Maestro, etc.

 What is PostgreSQL?